daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 4

-Effect: Begins a process of rejuvenation that removes years from the wearer’s physiological age.
-Over the course of the next seven days, the wearer sheds a number of years equal to three times the cypher’s level.
-The cypher doesn’t regress physiological age past the age of
+Effect: Begins a process of rejuvenation that removes years from the wearer's physiological age.
+Over the course of the next seven days, the wearer sheds a number of years equal to three times the cypher's level.
+The cypher doesn't regress physiological age past the age of
 twenty-three.

 ANALEPTIC

 Level: 1d6 + 2

-Effect: Restores a number of points equal to the cypher’s level to the user’s Speed Pool.
+Effect: Restores a number of points equal to the cypher's level to the user's Speed Pool.

 ANTIVENOM

 Level: 1d6 + 2

-Effect: Renders user immune to poisons of the cypher’s level or lower for one hour per cypher level (and ends any such ongoing effects, if any, already in the user’s system).
+Effect: Renders user immune to poisons of the cypher's level or lower for one hour per cypher level (and ends any such ongoing effects, if any, already in the user's system).

 ARMOR REINFORCER

 Level: 1d6 + 1

-Effect: The user’s Armor gains an enhancement for twenty-four hours.
+Effect: The user's Armor gains an enhancement for twenty-four hours.
 Roll a d6 to determine the result.

 |     |                                          |
 |-----|------------------------------------------|